FAQ for analytics

 What data is used to calculate custom metrics?

-The AI model classifies session data based on the your metric definition.
+The AI model classifies session data based on your metric definition.
 The agent aggregates results across the sample to show overall metric performance for the selected time period.

-You should consider that the metric calculation is based on the messages transcript when interpreting metrics.
+Consider that the metric calculation is based on the messages transcript when interpreting metrics.
 Avoid drawing conclusions about behaviors that occur primarily outside messages, such as topics and tools.

 The AI model might misclassify sessions.
 Aggregate results are generally accurate.
 Sessions that don't match a defined category are placed in the fallback (Other) category.
 If test results don't match expected outcomes, you can update the metric description and category definitions.